 Then click the 'Run the Table' button.
 In the table that is created, the median or percentile of the dependent variable will appear as the first statistic in each cell.

 So, if you wanted to get results for 2001 through 2007, enter 'YEAR(2001-2007)' into the 'Selection Filter(s):' text box.

 You can also filter for discrete years.
 For example: 'YEAR(1992,1998,2001)'.

-For example: Say you want to calculate mean (and median) real net worth by age group for each of the survey years 2001 to 2007.
+For example: Say you want to calculate mean (and median or percentile) real net worth by age group for each of the survey years 2001 to 2007.
 To get those results, do the following: